 No matter what your business may be, there will come a time when a customer will object to prices and request it to be lowered.

-Pulling critical materials out of the external package or internal cushioning can lead to a damaged product, which in the end will cost the business much more in replacement costs and unsatisfied customers.
+While the idea of getting a trimmed down price can seem appealing, pulling critical materials out of the external package or internal cushioning can lead to a damaged product, which in the end will cost the business much more in replacement costs and unsatisfied customers.

 When it comes to wooden shipping crates design a lower price will typically be achieved by pulling materials out of the package, the very package that is designed to protect your product and ensure that it gets to the end-user in perfect condition.

 Wooden shipping crate design must meet the needs

 Valley Box prides itself on providing high quality wooden shipping crates, packaging and superior customer service.
 Valley Box takes the time to engineer a package to meet the actual needs of the product.

 Our packaging designs are appropriately sized, shaped and utilize the best materials to survive the journey.